amule-project/amule/MSVC Solution/README - MSVC.txt

    includes only wxWidgets and Crypto++ and builds a single library libext.lib from them.
 You must first build this solution before building
 2) aMule-MSVCE.sln
    which includes aMule, aMule tools and aMule's internal libs

+To build aMule with GeoIP see libs\libGeoIP\readme.txt .
+Without it you get an error building libGeoIP when you build the full solution.
+Just ignore it or unload the libGeoIP project.

 If aMule fails to compile, here are some guidelines/patches to the most common problems: